retooth2/xenharmlib/doc/adv_notation_features.rst

     UpDownNoteScale([D#0, E#0, Fx0, G#0, A#0, B#0, Cx1], 12-EDO)

-If you want to choose the note names for each pitch class yourself you can use the :meth:`~xenharmlib.core.enharm_strategies.PCBlueprintStrategy` class to set each note name manually.
+If you want to choose the note names for each pitch class yourself, you can use the :meth:`~xenharmlib.core.enharm_strategies.PCBlueprintStrategy` class to set each note name manually.
 This more general class works with all periodic notations: